 • Review the eligibility requirements

 • Mt.
 Baker Imaging requires a physician order for all lung screening CT studies.
 Self-referral is not accepted.

 For PeaceHealth providers:

-When looking in EPIC, please search for RIS 3755, or in your MBI preference list look for MBI: CT Chest Screening WO contrast (LOW-DOSE SCREENING FOR LUNG CANCER).
+In EPIC, search for RIS 3755 or in the MBI preference list search for MBI: CT Chest Screening WO contrast (LOW-DOSE SCREENING FOR LUNG CANCER).

 For non-electronic orders:

-On our CT referral sheet, under “Screening Exams” please check the box marked, “Lung Cancer Screening Chest CT for high-risk patients”.
+On our CT referral sheet, under “Screening Exams” select “Lung Cancer Screening Chest CT for high-risk patients”.

 *one pack-year=smoking one pack per day for one year

-U.S.Preventative Services Task Force Recommendation for Lung Cancer Screening
+US Preventive Services Task Force Recommendations for Lung Cancer Screening:

 NLST Research Team, Reduced Lung-Cancer Mortality with Low-Dose Computed Tomographic Screening.
 N Engl J Med 2011; 365:395-409.